-If we consume ethical consciousness, knowing where the products come from, who elaborates them and how, we will contribute to this world being a more fair and balanced place, as Eduardo Galeano said:
+If we consume with ethical awareness, knowing where the products come from, who elaborates them and in what way, we will contribute to this world being a more fair and balanced place, as Eduardo Galeano said:

 “They are small things.
 They do not end with poverty, they do not take us out of underdevelopment, they do not socialize the means of production and change, do not expropriate the caves of Ali Babá.
 But they may trigger the joy of doing, and translate it into acts.
 And, after all, act on reality and change it, even if it is a little, it is the only way to prove that reality is transformable. ”

-María Sancho, Social Worker Expert in Gender Relations
+María Sancho, Social Worker and Master in Gender Relations